tilemill-project/tilemill/_posts/docs/0201-01-01-mac-troubleshooting.md

 5. Start TileMill again and a fresh `MapBox` directory should be created.
 If the application now behaves properly, copy the `project` folder from `MapBox-backup` to the newly created `MapBox` folder to restore your projects.
 6. If the problem returns after restoring your projects, check the logs and contact support.

+## Upgrade Safari

+Ensure you have the latest available version of Safari installed on your Mac by [downloading the latest version from Apple](http://www.apple.com/safari/).

 ## Check for, and stop, any runaway processes

 If TileMill crashes it is possible that some of its internal processes may continue running.
 While this is a top priority to fix in upcoming releases so that it never occurs, in the meantime users may need to know how to manually stop these "runaway" processes.